Use GenomeDK

 • These slides are both a presentation and a small reference manual

-• We will try out the commands during the workshop
+• We will try out some commands during the workshop

 • Official reference documentation: genome.au.dk